 - Utne Reader chose him as one of 30 "Young Visionaries Under 30"

-- Equality Forum recognized him as one of "40 Heroes" who have "made a defining difference in LGBT civil rights over the last forty
+- Equality Forum recognized him as one of "40 Heroes" who have "made a defining difference in LGBT civil rights over the last forty years."

 - "Faith in Action" award by the Metropolitan Community Church of New York City (2003)